-. - In the Edit Inventory Scenarios window, add a new Scenario by clicking on the New ( ) icon under Scenarios in the Edit Inventory Scenarios window that appears.
+. - In the Edit Inventory Scenarios window, add a new Scenario by clicking on the New () icon under Scenarios in the Edit Inventory Scenarios window that appears.
 Pick PWR from the Available Total Inventories.
 Enter PWR-AST in the Scenario Name text box. - In the Accident Parameters tab, pick DBA AST under the Accident Type list and pick the PWR button under Defaults Type.

 - The final item ... - Click on the Adjusted Inventory tab and review the inventories listed. - Click on the Release Fractions and Timings tab and review the release fractions used.
-Note the release durations in hours. - Click on the Source Term tab and review the gap and early releases. - Change name to PWR Fuel Release in the Scenario Name Textbox. - Click on OK. - In the Properties View, locate and set the Source Term Fraction to 1.0 and set the Iodine Physical Form to NUREG-1465.
+Note the release durations in hours. - Click on the Source Term tab and review the gap and early releases. - Change name to PWR Fuel Release in the Scenario Name Textbox. - Click on OK. - A Model Check is performed at this point to illustrate how errors are identified (Tools->Check Model) - Complete the Source Scenario input: - Source Term Fraction 1.0 - Iodine Physical Form NUREG-1465 - Note that the aerosol, elemental, and organic fractions are input (greyed out). - A video illustrating data entry for the 4-node problem is available from the RAMP website.